Resources for Job Seekers

 For example, if the test is numerical in nature then it makes sense to practice your numerical skills before taking the test.
 You could do a regular Sudoku puzzle or make a point of doing more mental arithmetic as you go about your day.

 Read each question twice.
 Read each question twice.

 Make sure you read each question twice so you don’t miss any key information.

-As ability tests are timed you will need to make sure you read the questions carefully (at least twice) and then answer as quickly as possible
+As ability tests are timed you will need to make sure you read the questions carefully and then answer as quickly as possible

 You can improve your chances of doing well by trying a few practice questions before you sit the test for real.
 This will help you become more familiar with the format of the tests so you have a better idea of what to expect.

-Practice, practice, practice!
-Before doing the real thing, try to do as many practice tests as you can (lots of free practice tests can be found with a quick Google search) as this will help you both perform better and feel more confident going into it.
+Before doing the real thing, try to do as many practice tests as you can (lots of free practice tests can be found with a quick Google search or following the below link) as this will help you both perform better and feel more confident going into it.